stannumcoin/stannum/doc/init.md

 Copy stannumd.init to /etc/init.d/stannumd.
 Test by running `service stannumd start`.

-Using this script, you can adjust the path and flags to the stannumd program by setting the GBXD and FLAGS environment variables in the file /etc/sysconfig/stannumd.
+Using this script, you can adjust the path and flags to the stannumd program by setting the SNCD and FLAGS environment variables in the file /etc/sysconfig/stannumd.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X